 Our team is committed to empowering you with the knowledge needed to make informed decisions in your unique situation.
-Discover the decisive factors that influence tax claims in a 50/50 custody scenario and gain the confidence to address this pressing matter effectively.
-At Graham Family Law, we stand by your side, offering support and experience to ensure a smooth resolution to your family law concerns.
-Contact us today at 210-308-6448 to discuss your specific case and take the first step toward a favorable outcome for your family.
+Explore the key factors affecting tax claims in 50/50 custody scenarios and gain the confidence to manage this issue effectively.
+At Graham Family Law, we provide support and expertise for a smooth resolution of your family law issues.

-The Child Tax Credit is a tax benefit that individuals can claim for each qualifying child under the age of 17.
-To qualify for this credit, the child needs to be a U.S. citizen and fit into specific categories, including being a child, stepchild, adopted child, sibling or step-sibling (or a descendant of these individuals), or an eligible foster child.
-Following IRS rules diligently is vital for maintaining eligibility and preventing any potential complications when claiming a child on taxes.
+The Child Tax Credit is a tax benefit for each qualifying child under 17.
+To qualify, the child must be a U.S. citizen and can be a biological child, stepchild, adopted child, sibling, step-sibling, descendant, or an eligible foster child.

 The amount of EITC is determined by considering the earned income, tax-filing status, and the number of children.
 The greater the number of children a parent has, the greater the amount of EITC they can claim.
 For tax returns filed in 2024, the credit ranges from $600 to $7,430, depending on the specific circumstances.